rackerlabs/rackspace-how-to/content/cloud-servers/create-centos-nginx-virtual-hosts.md

 ### Repeat for additional domains

-Repeat the same process for your next virtual host (domain2.com in this example).
+Repeat the same process for your next virtual host, domain2.com.

-**Note**: Remember to adjust any paths to match your NGINX installation.